Man killed in wildfire caused by Russian spacecraft launch in Kazakhstan

-ALMATY One man has died from burns in a wildfire caused by a discarded part of the Russian booster rocket launched on Wednesday from the Baikonur cosmodrome, Kazakhstan's emergency situations committee said.
+ALMATY (Reuters) - One man has died from burns in a wildfire caused by a discarded part of the Russian booster rocket launched on Wednesday from the Baikonur cosmodrome, Kazakhstan's emergency situations committee said.

 Another man, who along with the dead man had been collecting the rocket debris on the steppe in central Kazakhstan, has been hospitalised after also suffering burns, it said in a statement on Thursday, without naming the men.